10 Sectional Sofa Ideas That Show Why This Seating Style Works in Every Living Room (Even the Small Ones)

 4. Encourage sociability with a u-shape

-'This year we have really seen the revival of iconic 1970s in living room trends and furniture pieces.
-A U-shaped sofa offers the same social benefits as a sunken conversation pit - without having to undertake significant renovations or invest too much in a trend,' says Zoe Bailey, associate at StudioMorey.
+"This year we have really seen the revival of iconic 1970s in living room trends and furniture pieces," says Zoe Bailey, associate at StudioMorey.
+"A U-shaped sofa offers the same social benefits as a sunken conversation pit, without having to undertake significant renovations or invest too much in a trend."

-5. Personalize with pattern
+5. Personalize your sectional with pattern

-'The flexibility of a modular sofa together with the use of design options such as removable upholstery coverings, and in some cases changeable legs, different seat cushion fillings and arm types make a sectional sofa as individual as its owner,' says Denis Barclay, senior furniture consultant at Chaplins.
+"The flexibility of a modular sofa together with the use of design options such as removable upholstery coverings, and in some cases changeable legs, different seat cushion fillings and arm types make a sectional sofa as individual as its owner," says Denis Barclay, senior furniture consultant at Chaplins.

 6. Create calm with low slung Scandi-style